 If you are traveling with UW Study Abroad (Seattle, Bothell, or Tacoma), you will already meet these requirements.
 UW Study Abroad works directly with students to ensure that these policy requirements are met, and you do not need to take any additional action.

 I am an academic student employee traveling abroad for my work?

 I am traveling within the United States for a study away opportunity.

-No, this policy only applies to international travel for academic purposes.
+No, this policy only applies to international travel for official UW travel.

 I am taking a short trip for an academic conference.

 I am studying abroad through another institution or a non-UW study abroad provider.

 Yes!
 Please contact UW Global Travel directly to discuss the unique aspects of studying abroad with a non-UW organization.

 I am a graduate student on leave traveling abroad for my dissertation research.

 Yes.
 This policy applies to all students traveling abroad for official academic purposes.